RWANDA: Article 6 Readiness & Carbon Market Internship Program (GGGI)

 Reporting & Knowledge Products

-• Support preparation of technical reports and presentations
+• Prepare technical reports and presentations

 • Review, edit, and proofread GGGI publications and training materials